sayful1/shapla-vue-components/shapla-notifications/README.md

 `notification` will show the notification whenever the `note` property is updated (normal Vue reactivity).
 Alternatively, by default `notification` listens to `vm.$root` for the `'show-notification'` event.
-To show the snackbar, emit the event passing the _notification data object_
+To show the notification, emit the event passing the _notification data object_

 ```html
 <button @click="showNotification">Show Notification</button>